rdinse/VCTGI/README.md

 ## Compilation

 The main parts of the renderer are located in `src/executables/VCTGI` and `src/shaders/VCTGI`.
-The code should compile with `cmake` on both Linux and Windows.
+Some parts of `src/libraries/CVK_Framework` are modified, in particular the shader classes.
+The code is tested on Linux and should compile with `cmake` on Windows too.

 ## References